zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

 ## ``Get Sampled Values``

-Returns representative data sampled by intervals between a specified start and end index.
+Returns data sampled by intervals between a specified start and end index.

 Sampling is driven by a specified property or properties of the stream's Sds Type.
 Property types that cannot be interpolated do not support sampling requests.
 Strings are an example of a property that cannot be interpolated.
 For more information see [Interpolation.](xref:sdsTypes#interpolation)